Syllabus, Master's level, 1DT054

 - Department of Information Technology

-150 credits in Computer Science, of which at least 30 credits is on the advanced level.
-Courses in Programming, Algorithms and Data structures, Operating systems, and Computer networks are required.
+150 credits in computer science, including at least 30 credits at Master's level.
+Courses in programming, algorithms and data structures, operating systems, and computer networks must be included.

 To get a passing grade the students should be able to:

 - Act towards constructive collaboration based on different collaboration roles.

 - Show abilities necessary in order to participate in the conducting of a realistic software development project with external stakeholders.

 - Account for how a large project is run from the initial planning to the finish.

 - Use "state-of-the-art" design principles and programming methods.

 - Delimit an open assignment and choose applicable components to carry out the work based on an appropriate project methodology and carry out the planning accordingly in order to be done within the given constraints.

 - Account for an reflect on hie/his own role in the project group and in the development process.